Our best advice for preparing your littlest wedding attendants for the big day

-What kid can refuse getting a reward for doing a good job?
-No kid, and that's a fact.
+What child can refuse getting a reward for doing a good job?
 Before the little ones head down the aisle, you or their parents can show them a toy or treat they'll get once the ceremony is over.
 They'll be excited to celebrate with their well-deserved gift at the reception.

-One of the easiest ways to get a shy flower girl down an aisle is to put someone they really care about on the aisle —or even waiting at the end — to help them fulfil their duties without fear.
+One of the easiest ways to get a shy flower girl down the aisle is to put someone they really care about at the other end.
+This will really help them fulfil their duties without fear.
 If need be, a loved one can help guide them down by looking at them as they walk.
 It won't solve all your problems, but it can greatly help.

 Practice, Practice, Practice

-Whether you're a kid or an adult, practicing something beforehand always helps ease the nerves.
-After going through the ceremony a couple times as a group, take a little more time with your flower girl and ring bearer to make sure they're totally comfortable walking down the aisle.
+Whether you're a child or an adult, practising something beforehand always helps ease the nerves.
+After going through the ceremony a couple of times as a group, take a little more time with your flower girl and ring bearer to make sure they're totally comfortable walking down the aisle.
 Practice makes perfect, right?

-We hope these simple solutions will go a long way in making your littlest attendant feel great on your wedding day!
-Get them looking their very cutest and coordinated with your whole wedding party by checking out the stunning LittleWay flower girl dresses which have just arrived at Brides & Bustles!
+We hope these simple solutions will go a long way in helping your littlest attendant feel great on your wedding day!
+Get them looking their very cutest and coordinated with your whole wedding party by checking out the stunning flower girl dresses we have in-store at Brides & Bustles!

 Claire & Christine xx